NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

 ### Batch Processing

-This is the main function that is called in order to precess a batch.
+This is the main function that is called in order to process a batch.
 This will call the other two functions in order to successfully process a batch.

 #### Required Arguments